nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to remove an existing contact from an existing group.
+1. User requests to remove an existing person from an existing group.
-2. TABS displays that the contact specified is removed from the group.
+2. TABS displays that the person specified is removed from the group.

 &nbsp;&nbsp;
 Use case ends.